 Our Manager has an investment committee composed of its officers and investment professionals.
-The investment committee is tasked with reviewing, considering and approving any investment our Manager may seek to make on our behalf in the primary target assets of RMBS and exceeding \$50 million, and any other investment our Manager may make exceeding \$25 million.
+The investment committee is tasked with reviewing, considering and approving any investment our Manager may seek to make on our behalf in our primary target assets of RMBS that exceeds \$50 million, and any other investment our Manager may seek to make on our behalf exceeding \$25 million.
 We expect that our Manager's investment committee will meet as frequently as necessary in order for us to make rapid investment decisions.
 In addition, the investment committee will periodically review our investment portfolio and its compliance with our investment policies and procedures, including our investment guidelines, and provide to our board of directors an investment report at the end of each quarter in conjunction with its review of our quarterly results.
-Our board of directors also will review our investment policies and procedures, including these investment guidelines, at each regularly scheduled board meeting.
+Our board of directors also will review our investment portfolio and its compliance with our investment policies and procedures, including these investment guidelines, at each regularly scheduled board meeting.